aparnabanpela20/UniPulse/README.md

 ## Project Overview

-**UniPulse** is a Flutter + Firebase–based application that allows **students and professors** to submit campus-related complaints and suggestions.
+**UNIPULSE** is a Flutter + Firebase–based application that allows **students and professors** to submit campus-related complaints and suggestions.
 Administrators receive **AI-generated insights** to prioritize and address the most important issues, enabling **data-driven decisions** in educational institutions.

 ---